A Message to Our Guests

 - Increased training of new employees due to the loss of our workforce during the pandemic, as well as training in all new operations required by the pandemic.

-- Free food for every employee and their family while they were laid off during the pandemic.
+- Free meal for every employee and their family while they were laid off during the pandemic.

 The government support thru the PPP programs has ended, and no more support is in sight.
 It is a challenging time.